-- (a) With the exception of tissue analysis, aAll analytical results shall be expressed in terms of the alcohol concentration in blood, based on the number of grams of alcohol per 100 milliliters of blood, with the exception of tissue analysis and breath test results. - (1) The symbols, grams %, %, and % (W/V), shall be regarded as acceptable abbreviations of the phrase, grams per 100 milliliters of blood liquid, or grams per 210 liters of breath. - (b) Analytical results shall be reported to the second or third decimal place.
-When reporting to the second decimal place, deleteing the digit in the third decimal place when it is present. - (c) Blood-Alcohol concentrations less than $0.01\underline{0}\%$ in living subjects may be reported as negative. - (d) Blood-Alcohol concentrations less than $0.02\underline{0}\%$ on post-mortem blood-samples may be reported as negative. - (e) A urine alcohol concentration shall be converted and expressed as a to an equivalent blood alcohol concentration.
-The converted blood alcohol concentration is determined by dividing the urine alcohol concentration by 1.3. by a calculation based on the relationship: the amount of alcohol in 1.3 milliliters of blood is equivalent to the amount of alcohol in 1 milliliter of urine.
+(a) With the exception of tissue analysis, all analytical results shall be expressed in terms of the alcohol concentration in blood, based on the number of grams of alcohol per 100 milliliters of blood.

+(1) The symbols, grams %, %, and % (W/V), shall be regarded as acceptable abbreviations of the phrase, grams per 100 milliliters of blood-liquid. or grams per 210 liters of breath.

+(b) Analytical results shall be reported to the second decimal place, deleting the digit in the third decimal place when it is present.

+(c) Blood Alcohol concentrations less than 0.01% in living subjects may be reported as negative.

+(d) Blood-Alcohol concentrations less than 0.02% on post-mortem blood-samples may be reported as negative.

+(e) A urine alcohol concentration shall be converted to an equivalent blood alcohol concentration by a calculation based on the relationship: the amount of alcohol in 1.3 milliliters of blood is equivalent to the amount of alcohol in 1 milliliter of urine.

-- (f) A breath alcohol concentration shall be converted to an equivalent blood alcohol concentration by a calculation based on the relationship: the amount of alcohol in 2,100 milliliters of alveolar breath is equivalent to the amount of alcohol in 1 milliliter of blood.
-Analytical results for breath shall be based on A breath alcohol concentration shall be expressed as the number of grams of alcohol per 210 liters of breath. - (g) Tissue analysis Analytical results for tissue analysis shall be expressed in terms of a weight amount of alcohol in a unit weight of the specimen.
+(f) A breath alcohol concentration shall be converted to an equivalent blood alcohol concentration by a calculation based on the relationship: the amount of alcohol in 2,100 milliliters of alveolar breath is equivalent to the amount of alcohol in 1 milliliter of blood.
+Analytical results for breath shall be based on the number of grams of alcohol per 210 liters of breath.

+(g) Tissue analysis Analytical results for tissue analysis shall be expressed in terms of a weight amount of alcohol in a unit weight of the specimen.